Hope for women's clothing as M&S profits rise

 Rival Next (NXT.L) also cited the weather when it cut its profit forecast last week and fashion firm SuperGroup (SGP.L) issued a profit warning.
 Growth at Primark (ABF.L) slowed, but the discount chain said on Tuesday that it was unconcerned by the weather.

-Many British retailers also face the challenge of cost-conscious shoppers' changing their habits, turning away from traditional stores towards the internet and discount chains.
+Many British retailers also face the challenge of cost-conscious shoppers' changing their habits, turning away from traditional stores toward the internet and discount chains.

 However, M&S's gross profit margin in general merchandise rose by a better than expected 150 basis points in the first half, benefiting from lower prices from suppliers and fewer in-store discounts.
 The company also said it was reining in costs.